Higher-Page Hodge Theory of Compact Complex Manifolds

-To show $(ii)$, we will actually prove a slightly more general result.
-Calculations of Angella [Ang14] show that the hypotheses of the next Lemma are satisfied in this case. $\Box$ \begin{Lem} Let $X$ be a compact complex manifold with $b_1=4$, $h_{\delbar}^{1,0}=h_{\delbar}^{0,1}=2$ and $h_{A}^{1,0}=3$.
-Then, either $H^1_{DR}(X,\C)$ or $H^2_{DR}(X,\C)$ is not pure. \end{Lem} {\it Proof.} The proof is combinatorial.
-We first give a proof using the notation of [Ste18] and then a more pictorial proof that is hopefully clearer without having read all of [Ste18].
-We will exploit the fact that the De Rham, Dolbeault and Aeppli cohomologies of indecomposable complexes are computable.
-This is spelt out in detail in [Ste18].
-Summarised briefly, an even-length zigzag has a nonzero differential in the Fr\"olicher spectral sequence or its conjugate, but has no De Rham cohomology.
-Meanwhile, odd-length zigzags have no differentials in the Fr\"olicher spectral sequence, but have a nonzero De Rham cohomology and $h_A^{p,q}$ counts the zigzags that have a nonzero component in degree $(p,q)$ with possibly outgoing but no incoming arrows.\\
+{\it Proof.} The proof is combinatorial.
+We will exploit the fact that the de Rham, Dolbeault and Aeppli cohomologies of indecomposable complexes are computable.
+This is spelt out in detail in [38].
+Summarised briefly, an even-length zigzag has a nonzero differential in the Fr\"olicher spectral sequence or its conjugate, but has no de Rham cohomology.
+Meanwhile, odd-length zigzags have no differentials in the Fr\"olicher spectral sequence, but have a nonzero de Rham cohomology and $h_A^{p,q}$ counts the zigzags that have a nonzero component in degree $(p,q)$ with possibly outgoing but no incoming arrows.